Georgia: Organizers cancel Pride march amid violence | DW | 05.07.2021

 "We cannot come out to the streets full of oppressors supported by the government, patriarchate and pro-Russian forces, and risk the lives of people," the organizers said in a statement published on the Civil Georgia news site.

-Police said that they were investigating the incident that also included the damaging of media equipment in the campaigners' office.
+Police said they were investigating the incident, which included the damaging of media equipment in the campaigners' office.

 Protesters, including Orthodox priests, also targeted journalists.
 Photos circulating on Twitter showed journalist Rati Tsvevara being dragged around by a priest after being beaten and harassed.

-Anti-pride protesters had attacked some 15 journalists, OC Media reported, citing Radio Free Europe.
+Anti-Pride protesters attacked some 15 journalists, OC Media reported, citing Radio Free Europe.
 The Interior Ministry reportedly launched an investigation into the incidents.

-German lawmaker Michael Roth tweeted his solidarity with the LGBTQ community in Georgia, expressing his support for those "who want to peacefully assert their constitutional right to be free and different."
+German lawmaker Michael Roth tweeted his solidarity with LGBTQ communities in Georgia, expressing his support for those "who want to peacefully assert their constitutional right to be free and different."

 The British embassy in Tbilisi called on the Georgian authorities to "prevent further violence" and to "protect individual rights and liberties of all."